 - SHOULD you have a business bank account: YES

 The sooner you sort a business account the better, but don’t let that hold you back from getting out there and doing work!
-Sort it as soon as you can – with the likes of Tide though you can be up and running in under 5 minutes.
+Sort it as soon as you can – with the likes of Tide or Starling you can be up and running very quickly.
 Don’t necessarily go with the big banks.
-They’re almost all rip-off merchants living in the dark ages.
 There’s some really innovative solutions out there now for business banking.
-Many that come with apps to make managing your business finances more straight forwards.
+Many that come with apps to simplify the process of managing your business finances.
 Pick an account that meets the needs of your business.